PsychNeuro/ed1/book/glossary.md

 #### basal ganglia
 (BG) are a collection of +subcortical brain areas that are densely interconnected with the [frontal cortex](#frontal-cortex) and are important for selecting the next action (+motor or purely cognitive).
 The BG are strongly modulated by +dopamine, which drives +instrumental-conditioning in this area.
 The primary input area is the *striatum* (*caudate* and *putamen*), which then goes to the *globus pallidus* and ultimately to the +thalamus which connects back to cortex and out to other subcortical motor areas.

+#### behaviorism
+is a school of psychology that was dominant during the period of 1900 -- 1950, which restricted study strictly to the +objective measurement of behavior, in contrast to the +subjective +introspection that was dominant previously.

 ## C